ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 In this course, we will go through the basic concepts of Deep Learning, taking a hands-on approach.
 You will thus learn how to develop and apply convolutional neural networks (CNN) in Python using [PyTorch](https://pytorch.org/).
 For this purpose, we will delve into the basics of PyTorch and concepts of computer vision using [torchvision](https://pytorch.org/vision/stable/index.html) (lecture 1).
 We will train our own CNNs from scratch and use transfer learning to build on existing neural networks (lecture 2).
 Finally, you will learn how to optimise and evaluate your network architecture and its performance (lecture 3).

 Previous knowledge of PyTorch is not required for the course nor are you expected to know anything about Deep Learning beforemand, as we will cover the basics.
-However, participants must be familiar with the basic concepts of Python programming.
+However, participants must be familiar with the basic concepts of Python programming: specifically, **numpy and matplotlib** and the fundamental building blocks of Python programming (**functions and classes**).
 Furthermore, since we will build on the terminology introduced in the RCDS course [Introduction to Machine Learning](https://github.com/ImperialCollegeLondon/RCDS-intro-to-machine-learning), it is a prerequisite for the present workshop.

 The slides from the lectures are provided in the folder SLIDES.
 The lecture recordings can be found on Panopto using the links below.